navyadhody-crypto/MLPR_Lab5/README.md

 # MLPR_Lab5
 Lab 5 – Face Detection &amp; KMeans Clustering

 Aim

 To detect faces using Haar Cascade and classify them using KMeans clustering based on HSV features.

 Methodology

-Face detection using OpenCV
+1..Face detection using OpenCV

-Feature extraction (Hue & Saturation)
+2.Feature extraction (Hue & Saturation)

 KMeans clustering (k=2)

-Template image classification
+3.Template image classification

-Visualization of clusters
+4.Visualization of clusters

+Haar Cascade is used to detect facial regions from images.
+The detected faces are converted into HSV color space to extract meaningful color features.
+These features are then clustered using KMeans, which groups similar data points based on distance from centroids.
 Results

-Faces successfully detected
+1.Faces successfully detected

-Clusters formed using color features
+2.Clusters formed using color features

-Template image classified into appropriate cluster
+3.Template image classified into appropriate cluster

 Key Findings

-HSV features help separate faces
+1.HSV features help separate faces

-KMeans effectively clusters based on similarity
+2.KMeans effectively clusters based on similarity

-Template classification works using centroid distance
+3.Template classification works using centroid distance

 Conclusion